Keep-Current/web-miner/README.md

 ## Web Crawler

-This repository deploys a web crawler, that given a specific set of sources (URLs), should locate new documents (web-pages) and save them in the DB for future processing
+This repository deploys a web crawler, that given a specific set of sources (URLs), should locate new documents (web-pages) and save them in the DB for future processing.
+When possible, in websites that allow, an API can be used.
+For example, for [arxiv.org](https://arxiv.org/help/api/index).

 ### Recommended tools: